 It is realistic to expect vision comparable to what you were able to see with glasses or contact lenses after the procedure.
 At least 98% of all people can see well enough to pass a driver’s license test without any correction.
 We cannot, however, promise that you will never have to wear glasses again.
 While almost everyone has significant improvement in their best-uncorrected vision (what you can see without any glasses or contacts), some people may still need to wear a much milder prescription for reading or driving after the surgery, particularly if you are over 40 years of age.
 If Dr. Stein needs to perform an enhancement, this can be done once the vision has stabilized.
 Less than 4% of his patients need any additional procedures.

 As with any surgical procedure, there are risks and potential complications.
 You may temporarily experience glare, light sensitivity, irritation, or a mild fluctuation of vision within the first few days of the procedure.
-The most common adverse affect after the LASIK procedure is dry eye.
+The most common adverse effect after the LASIK procedure is dry eye.
 There are various ways of treating this condition (artificial tears) and the discomfort is usually short lived.
 The risk of serious vision threatening complications such as flap tears, striae, and infection or scarring is exceedingly rare and less than 1%.
 Under and over-corrections are certainly possible and treated through enhancements, which fine-tune the refractive outcome of the LASIK procedure.

 Most of our patients are able to drive themselves to their first post-op appointment the following day!
 Most people can return to work within 24 hours, however, please ask your surgeon what is best for you.